NIKE, Inc. (NKE) is Attracting Investor Attention: Here is What You Should Know

-Nike (NKE) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+Nike (NKE) has recently been on Zacks.com's list of the most searched stocks.
+Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.

-Shares of this athletic apparel maker have returned +12.9% over the past month versus the Zacks S&P 500 composite's +4.5% change.
-The Zacks Shoes and Retail Apparel industry, to which Nike belongs, has gained 13.8% over this period.
-Now the key question is: Where could the stock be headed in the near term?
+Over the past month, shares of this athletic apparel maker have returned +22.9%, compared to the Zacks S&P 500 composite's +5.9% change.
+During this period, the Zacks Shoes and Retail Apparel industry, which Nike falls in, has gained 17.2%.
+The key question now is: What could be the stock's future direction?

 Rather than focusing on anything else, we at Zacks prioritize evaluating the change in a company's earnings projection.
 This is because we believe the fair value for its stock is determined by the present value of its future stream of earnings.

-Nike is expected to post earnings of $0.66 per share for the current quarter, representing a year-over-year change of -20.5%.
-Over the last 30 days, the Zacks Consensus Estimate remained unchanged.
+For the current quarter, Nike is expected to post earnings of $0.66 per share, indicating a change of -20.5% from the year-ago quarter.
+The Zacks Consensus Estimate remained unchanged over the last 30 days.

 The consensus earnings estimate of $2.97 for the current fiscal year indicates a year-over-year change of -20.8%.
 This estimate has remained unchanged over the last 30 days.